Refugee Welcome Schools

 - You can take a look at this list of ideas of "actions" or campaigns that your school can be involved in outside of the school gates.

-For more information, contact Jess Maddocks, Community Organiser leading on the Refugee Welcome Schools initiative.
+Download our application form using the button below.
+Email it, along with any questions, to Jess Maddocks, Citizens UK's Community Organiser leading on the Refugee Welcome Schools initiative.